ChrisKeyber/Collections/README.md

 Targets
 ---------

-1.Create a new collections folder in the same folder with the exe(If GUI version is out, it will allow user to search the location)

-2.provide a user friendly GUI

-3.Error Handling

-4.More Validation
+1. Run in window not terminal (Full program restructed)

+2. Records processing (delete, change etc)

 -------------------------------------------------------------------------------------------------

-Log (bug fixed will post here but major and minor change will be put in release)
+Log (bug fixed will post here)
 ----
 3/3/2022 : Pausing the system for the program to show messages (Which is apparentely a bad practice to do ;) )